clk-project/clk/README.md

 A great command line tool comes with a great completion support.
 Run `clk completion install bash` (or `fish` or `zsh`, your mileage may vary).
-If you want to have case-insensitive completion (I do), run it like `clk completion --case-insensitive install`. `click-project` will have added the completion content into `~/.bash_completion`.
+If you want to have case-insensitive completion (I do), run it like `clk completion --case-insensitive install`. `clk` will have added the completion content into `~/.bash_completion`.
 It generally needs only to start a new terminal to have it working.
 In case of doubt, make sure this file is sourced into your bashrc file.

 ## Using the `clk` executable
 `clk` is a very practical tool.
-It allows you to quickly play with `click-project` before starting a real command line application.
-Everything you will taste with `clk` will also be available to your own command line application based on `click-project`.
-You can also (like I do) simply use `clk` tool to manage your personal « scripts » and take advantage of all the magic of `click-project`, if you don't mind starting all your calls with `clk`.
+It allows you to quickly play with `clk` before starting a real command line application.
+Everything you will taste with `clk` will also be available to your own command line application based on `clk`.
+You can also (like I do) simply use `clk` tool to manage your personal « scripts » and take advantage of all the magic of `clk`, if you don't mind starting all your calls with `clk`.

-Because `clk` is the demonstrator and is closely related to `click-project`, we might mention `clk` to say `click-project` in the following documentation.
+Because `clk` is the demonstrator and is closely related to `clk`, we might mention `clk` to say `clk` in the following documentation.

 ### A quick glance at the available commands